Home Depot Background Check: How It Works (& What Not To Do)

 A background check with Home Depot is not conducted until a conditional offer is on the table; therefore, the application process does not include questions about criminal history.

-The screenings are name-based level 1 background checks and require the consent of the individual before it is completed.
+The screenings involve level 1 background checks based on the individual’s name, requiring their consent before completion.
 If a person does not consent to a background screening, Home Depot will rescind the job offer.

 An overview of home depot background check process or steps to complete a background check at Home Depot that includes filling out the forms, submitting the forms, being sure pop ups are allowed, finishing a questionnaire and signing and submitting the application.